Skip to Content

 Just going for a leisurely ride!

 If you missed out on hitting the slopes, don’t worry – you can still have an epic adventure in Invermere on two wheels!
-There are literally so many trails to try out that it would take months to finish them all – the last time we checked there were over 160 mountain bike trails, and another 80 trails appropriate for e-bikes (flatter, easier rides).
+There are so many trails to try out that it would take months to finish them all – the last time we checked there were over 160 mountain bike trails, and another 80 trails appropriate for e-bikes (flatter, easier rides).

-Trails here are color-coded similar to ski runs, and are grouped into networks around the region, including Panorama Mountain Resort, Swansea Mountain Recreation Site, or Lillian Lake.
+Trails here are color-coded similar to ski runs and are grouped into networks around the region, including Panorama Mountain Resort, Swansea Mountain Recreation Site, or Lillian Lake.
 So if you’re heading over to one of these areas, you can probably hit a few different trails in one go.

 We had a blast on the South Park trail over at Swansea Mountain Recreation Site, which is a moderately difficult trail that’s about 2.9 miles (4.6 km) long and is packed with flowy downhill fun!
 For something a bit easier, we’d recommend heading across to Panorama Mountain Resort, which has a ton of easy routes like the Rocking Horse and Let it Ride trails.